PeterMosmans/apdfhelper/README.md

 ## Usage

 When wanting to 're-organize' a PDF file, say `calendar.pdf`, first ensure that the pages themselves are in order.
-Then, create a text file with bookmarks, `toc.txt`, the table of contents.
+Then, create a text file with page titles, `toc.txt`, the table of contents.
 The format of the file is TITLE PAGENUMBER, for example: